meah-b/home-flood-monitoring-system/README.md

 # Home Flood-Risk Monitoring System
 A capstone project that combines **soil-moisture sensing**, **local climate data**, **soil-texture parameters**, and **storm-severity modelling** to estimate basement and foundation flood risk for individual homes.
-The system reads four soil-moisture sensors **(north, south, east, and west walls)** of a house and merges the data with **24-hour rainfall forecasts**, **MTO IDF curves**, and **short-term soil reactivity** to compute a homeowner-facing flood-risk score.
+The system reads four soil-moisture sensors **(front, back, left, right)** of a house and merges the data with **24-hour rainfall forecasts**, **MTO IDF curves**, and **short-term soil reactivity** to compute a homeowner-facing flood-risk score.
 The end product will connect to a **mobile app**, giving homeowners early warning when soil conditions and upcoming rainfall create a higher chance of seepage or basement water ingress.

 ---

 ## 🌧️ Project Overview

-Traditional flood-risk models operate at watershed scale.
+Traditional flood-risk models operate at the watershed scale.
 Our goal is to create a **localized, homeowner-specific monitoring system** by integrating:

 ### **1. Soil Moisture Sensors (x4)**
-Placed around the house foundation (north, south, east, west).
+Placed around the house foundation (front, back, left, right).
 Values represent *fractional VWC* (volumetric water content).

 Quality control & smoothing: